 Insights into Vitrolife's Revenues from Sustainable Activities

 In 2024, Vitrolife reported EU Taxonomy-eligible revenues of SEK 352.40 million, representing 10% of its total turnover.
-Of this amount, SEK 352.40 million of Vitrolife's revenues was classified as EU Taxonomy-aligned, indicating that 10% of the revenue-generating activities undertaken by the company substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).
+Of this amount, SEK 352.40 million of Vitrolife's revenues was classified as EU Taxonomy-aligned, indicating that 10% of the revenue-generating activities undertaken by the company substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).a

 How much of Vitrolife's revenue is eligible under the EU Taxonomy?

 In 2024, Vitrolife reported that SEK 352.40 million of its revenue was eligible under the EU Taxonomy, representing 10% of the company's total turnover.
 Of this amount, SEK 352.40 million (10% of total revenue) was classified as Taxonomy-aligned.
-This means that 0% of Vitrolife's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.
+This means that 0% of Vitrolife's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.a

 How much of Vitrolife's eligible revenue is aligned with the EU Taxonomy?